 - Self-employed income

-In factoring in the debt you’re looking to take on in the form of a home loan, lenders will also build a buffer into their calculations.
-While you may be able to service a home loan of a certain size at current interest rates, lenders will want to know that you’ll continue to be able to service this debt should rates rise substantially.
-Many lenders recently raised the interest rate buffers they apply to serviceability calculations, with APRA data showing some lenders calculating serviceability on interest rates as high as 9.2%.
+Lenders also build a buffer into their calculations.
+While you may be able to service a home loan of a certain size at current interest rates, lenders want to know that you’ll continue to be able to service this debt should rates rise substantially.

 How can I improve my borrowing power?

-There are two main ways to increase your borrowing power: you can either increase your income or decrease your expenses.
+There are two main ways to increase your borrowing capacity: you can either increase your income or decrease your expenses.

 Increasing income can often be influenced by factors beyond your control.
 You can ask your employer for a pay rise, invest in assets that will provide regular income or take on a second job, but some of these strategies may not be practical for you.